 How Imixs-Workflow works

 Imixs-Workflow is an open source workflow engine for human-centric business process management (BPM).
-Human-centric BPM means to support human skills and activities by a task orientated workflow-engine.
+Human-centric BPM means to support human skills and activities by a task oriented workflow-engine.
 The Imixs-Workflow project provides a framework for the development of human-centric business applications.
 The Imixs-Workflow engine can be embedded in a Java EE application, or run stand-alone as a web-service in a microservice architecture.

 Imixs-Workflow is based on BPMN 2.0 which is be used to describe a business process on different levels.
 In a human-centric business process, the BPMN “Task” element is used to describe the activity to be processed by the human actor, and the BPMN “Event” element is used to describe the transition form one state into the next.